agdelma/IncludeSupplement/README.md

     \usepackage{pdfpages} % include pdfs
     \usepackage{pgffor} % for loops

-    % This deals with a pdfpages rotation bug with revtex
+    % Fix for a pdfpages rotation bug with revtex
     \makeatletter
     \AtBeginDocument{\let\LS@rot\@undefined}
     \makeatother

-    % Determine the number of pages in the supplement file
+    % the name of the supplement PDF file
     \def\supplementfilename{supplement.pdf}

+    % Determine the number of pages
+    % in the supplement file and store
     \pdfximage{\supplementfilename}
     \def\numbersupplementpages{\the\pdflastximagepages}

     % Are we submitting to the arXiv?
-Un-coment the appropriate line
+    % Un-coment the appropriate line
     \newif\ifarXiv
     \arXivtrue
     % \arXivfalse